wandb/docs/docs/guides/hosting/self-managed/aws-tf.md

 1. Prepare the development environment.
    - Install [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)
-   - We recommend creating a Git repository with the code that will be used, but you can keep your files locally.
+   - W&B recommend creating a Git repository for version control.
 2. Create the `terraform.tfvars` file.

    The `tvfars` file content can be customized according to the installation type, but the minimum recommended will look like the example below.